fireblocks/fireblocks-network-link/DESCRIPTION.md

 # Overview
-[Fireblocks](https://fireblocks.com) connects businesses across the crypto world as the digital asset infrastructure for over 1,600 of the leading trading desks, hedge funds, brokerages, custodians, 3rd parties, and banks.
+[Fireblocks](https://fireblocks.com) connects businesses across the crypto world as the digital asset infrastructure for over 1,700 of the leading trading desks, hedge funds, brokerages, custodians and banks.
 To meet the demand of third-party services that want to access the liquidity of institutional investors and traders, Fireblocks is opening our platform for third-party solutions to quickly integrate into the Fireblocks platform.
-[Reach out to us for a partnership agreement](https://www.fireblocks.com/partners/#form-anchor) and add a Connector to have your product integrated.
+[Reach out to us to become a partner](https://www.fireblocks.com/partners/#form-anchor).

+This documentation is for any Fireblocks account linking partner.
+A recommended reading order for banks is to review the Overview and Guide for Banks sections as a start.
+A Guide for Exchanges will be added soon.

 ## Benefits
 *   Enhance your service's visibility and liquidity by immediately gaining access to 1000s of workspaces.